omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/transfers.md

 }
 ```

-Another method is to call the Watcher for a transaction body with inputs and typed data pre-included:
+Another method is to call the `Watcher` for a transaction body with inputs and typed data pre-included.
+Note that for this method, only the currency used to pay the fee needs to be specified.
+The `Watcher` will select the fee amount for you.

 ```js
 async function transfer () {